hashgraph/hedera-services/docs/design/alias-configuration.md

             - alias: EVM_address alias
         - AliasManager with:
             - map with the EVM_address alias based on the ECDSA key → hedera id
-    2. a) When a signed transaction referencing the account by the EVM_address alias is received:
+    2. When a signed transaction referencing the account by the EVM_address alias is received:
         - Account with:
             - hedera id: 0.0.20
             - admin key: ECDSA key